thehyve/transmartApp-doc/source/smartr.rst

 -   Multiple numerical nodes.
 -   Categorical nodes are optional.

-To create a graph, drag multiple *numerical* nodes from the same folder in the **Fetch data** step.
+To create a graph, drag multiple *numerical* nodes from the same folder, containing a measurement performed at multiple time points, in the **Fetch data** step.
 The graph shows the average and error for both subsets at every time point.
 Adding categorical nodes provides boxed information per individual.

 In the bottom of the screen a control bar is shown that contains: